ibrahimemam7/CodingInR_midterm/README.md

   - identify rush hours via visual inspection of histogram

 4. Busy stations analysis
   - create new columns for start and end times in the weekday/weekend data       frames.
     These will either need no date (just time) or a fixed date so they can easily be used in the filter function to determine if a trip started/ended in rush hours, regardless of the day.
-  - use simpler dplyer code to identify top 10 busiest stations
+  - use simpler dplyr code to identify top 10 busiest stations

+5. Utilization analysis
+  - determine average number of total bikes available for each month
+  - calculate the average utilization (per bike) for each month
+  - create a figure (likely a line graph) to represent the utilization

+6. Weather analysis
+  - join station data to trips data (this tells us the starting city of each trip)
+  - join weather data to the data frame above based on city and date
+  - determine correlation of weather with number of trips